DataFrogman/downDetector/README.md

 VALUES ("sampleChallenge", "sampleCategory");
 ```

+__Change the Database Password__
+By default the database uses the password `samplePassword` which needs to be changed.
+downDetector.py: in the `connection()` function the password needs to be changed.
+docker-compose.yml: under database the `MYSQL_ROOT_PASSWORD` needs to be changed.
+webserver/app.py: in the `connection()` function the password needs to be changed.

+__Expose Webserver to External Network__
+Expose port 8080 to the public so that the status page can be reached by competitors, however, ensure that 8081 is forbidden from external connections but allowed for your host.
+If 8081 is exposed publicly then your database is available to the internet.

 ## Usage
 downDetector is host solution agnostic, the specific implementation of `solve` and `redeployment` should be tailored to your challenges
 and hosting solution.